polkadot-developers/knowledgebase/current/runtime/fees.md

 title: Transaction Fees
 ---

-When transactions or other extrinsics are submitted to a blockchain, they are dispatched (invoked) by the nodes in the network.
-To be economically sustainable, nodes charge a fee to dispatch an extrinsic.
-This fee must be covered by the sender of the extrinsic.
+When a block author constructs a block, it must limit the block's execution time.
+A block body consists of a series of [extrinsics](/current/learn-substrate/extrinsics.md).
 Since the resources needed to execute an extrinsic can vary, Substrate provides a flexible mechanism called "weights" to characterize the _time_ it takes to execute an extrinsic.
+To be economically sustainable and to limit spam, some transactions --- primarily those dispatched by users --- require a fee prior to transaction execution.

 Although an extrinsic's weight is only one component of the fee charged to its sender, it is recommended to understand the [weight system](/current/learn-substrate/weight.md) before reading